We've put some small files called cookies on your device to make our site work.

 If you have young children or grandchildren they may also be eligible for a free nasal spray vaccination.

-GP practice, pharmacist or midwife.
+If you are pregnant you are eligible for a free flu vaccination at any time in your pregnancy; ask your GP practice, pharmacist or midwife.
 And if you are the main carer of an older or disabled person, you may also be eligible for the free flu vaccine.
 Just speak to your GP practice or pharmacist.
 You can also find more information at www.nhs.uk/fluvaccine

 Also, don’t forget that if you’re aged 65 or over, or have certain health conditions, you are eligible for the pneumococcal vaccine, which will help protect you from pneumococcal diseases such as pneumonia.
 Ask your GP practice.